 - Provides free aids and services to people with disabilities to communicate effectively with us, such as:

 - Qualified sign language interpreters

 - Written information in other formats (large print, audio, accessible electronic formats, other formats)

 - Provides free language services to people whose primary language is not English, such as:

 If you need these services, contact Jennifer Graham, CEO Hospice & Community Care.

 If you believe that Hospice & Community Care has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with:

 PO Box 993 Rock Hill, SC 29731

 You can file a grievance in person or by mail, fax, or email.
-If you need help filing a grievance, Jane Armstrong, CEO Hospice & Community Care is available to help you.
+If you need help filing a grievance, Jennifer Graham, CEO of Hospice & Community Care, is available to help you.

 You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights, electronically through the Office for Civil Rights Complaint Portal, available at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf, or by mail or phone at: